 Please click to view the school’s Religious Education Policy.

 At Globe we gather regularly in a variety of groupings where we celebrate and reflect.

 It is an opportunity to help children to reflect on their own experiences and to recognise and celebrate the values and beliefs of the whole community, both in school and the wider world.
 This celebration and reflection reflects our diverse school community.

 At Globe we celebrate diversity.
 We are committed to preparing our children to thrive in a multi-cultural world which is rich in faiths and beliefs.
 Citizens of the future who are tolerant of others are being developed in our school today.

-Other opportunities for collective worship occurs during RE and PSHE (Personal, Social and Health Education).
+Other opportunities for collective worship occurs during RE and HRE (Health and Relationships Education).